quansenB/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
-Please describe why it's important to type check our data in JavaScript.
+Please describe why it's important to type check our data in JavaScript. propTypes are to ensure the props, which are passed doen throghout the application are of the correct datatype.
+We use proptypes to prevent and detect eptential bgs in our code
 - [ ] Describe a life-cycle event in React?
+  A reasct components lifecycle starts when it gets rendered.
+It then gets mounted to the DOM, Can be updated, based on changing state and is ultimatley unmounted and disposed when it is n longer needed for the current UI
 - [ ] Explain the details of a Higher Order Component?
+  A higher order Component extend the functionality of a component.
+It is used to enrich Components in a reusable way.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+  Linked Css file: All styles are in one place, traditional way to do things Inline style: Styles component directly in the JS where the components themselves are declared, keeps the style ordered in the "right" place.
+  External library: Great flexibilty, but connected with an additioanll learning curve.
+Preset basic functionlity but also customisable.

 ## Project Setup